Fly control for horses – time to get mean

 Zebra prints are said to be less attractive to flies.
 And definitely more fashionable.

 - Fly predators are great for this.
-These teenie tiny wasps actually lay their eggs in fly pupae and the wasp babies eat the flies.
+These teenie tiny wasps actually lay their eggs in fly pupae, and the wasp babies eat the flies.
 Yum.
 This is a system in which you are mailed, at set intervals, fly predator wasps to release on your property.
-You should keep going with deliveries throughout fly season.
+You should keep going with deliveries throughout the fly season.

 Then you can attack the flies that may have hatched.